Analytic Scalar Field Theory

 Moreover, if $V$ involves higher integer powers of $\phi$ in 4D the theory is non-renormalizable by well-known power counting arguments. \ As a consequence of all this the general folklore is: \ \emph{In 4D there are no consistent and tractable interacting quantum field theories involving only a scalar field.}

-Nevertheless, almost 60 years ago there was an intriguing suggestion by Delbourgo, Salam, and Strathdee \cite{Salam} that non-polynomial interactions could perhaps lead to interesting and non-trivial renormalizable quantum field theories involving only scalar fields, even in 4D, albeit at considerable computational expense. \ More recently the general folklore has also been called into question by proponents of PT-symmetric theories \cite{PT}, but again at a high cost in terms of computational methods. \
+Nevertheless, around 60 years ago there were intriguing proposals, by Efimov \cite{Efimov}, by Fradkin \cite{Fradkin}, and by Delbourgo, Salam, and Strathdee \cite{Salam}, that non-polynomial interactions could perhaps lead to interesting and non-trivial renormalizable quantum field theories involving only scalar fields, even in 4D, albeit at considerable computational expense. \ More recently the aforementioned general folklore has also been called into question by proponents of PT-symmetric theories \cite{PT}, but again at considerable computational expense.

-As argued here, the aforementioned issues and their possible work-arounds can be considered in a tractable framework through the use of specific analytic functions of $\phi$, with more manageable computations than encountered in previous work.\ \ The models proposed here are less challenging than the generic situations studied in \cite{Salam}, while PT-symmetric systems are essentially a special case after only minor modifications.
+As argued here, the underlying issues and their possible work-arounds can be considered in a tractable framework through the use of specific analytic functions of $\phi$, with computations more manageable than those encountered in previous work.\ \ The models proposed here are less challenging than the generic situations studied in \cite{Salam}, while PT-symmetric systems are essentially a special case after only minor modifications.

-Here it is proposed that there exists a well-defined theory with $V\left( \phi\right) =\kappa\left( \phi^{2}\right) ^{\nu}$ for generic real $\nu>-1/2$, where the positive principal $\nu$th root is understood. \ Upon considering real coherent state field configurations for which $\phi^{2}>0$, this model has a positive energy density, at least for positive real $\kappa$. \ In addition, this model admits a non-trivial but manageable perturbative analysis in powers of $\kappa$, at least for all real $\nu<2$ in 4D.
+Here it is proposed that there exists a well-defined theory with $V\left( \phi\right) =\kappa\left( \phi^{2}\right) ^{\nu}$ for generic real $\nu>-1/2$, where the positive principal $\nu$th root is understood. \ Upon considering real coherent state field configurations for which $\phi^{2}>0$, this model has a positive energy density, at least for positive real $\kappa$. \ In addition, this model admits a non-trivial but manageable perturbative analysis in powers of $\kappa$, even in 4D for all real $\nu<2$. \ There is a previous study of this model that relies on perturbative expansions in both $\kappa$ and the exponent $\nu$ \cite{prePT}. \ In contrast to that earlier study, the new method presented here routinely gives exact results analytic in $\nu$ for each fixed order in $\kappa$. \